-You may think he’s just a rock-brained dinosaur, but he’s got future vision.
-He can see the whole impact/conflagration/mass extinction thing coming–which of our current dinosaur friends can say they called the last one?
+You may think he’s just a dinosaur himself, but he’s got future vision.
+He can see the whole impact/conflagration/mass extinction thing coming.
+And which of our current dinosaur friends can say they called the last one?
 Hmm?

 And who of them were smart enough to put forth this logic: ‘Since there’s a chance we’re about to get flattened, you Global Warming worriers are idiots.’
 Err, yeah, why worry about two things when you’d rather worry about one?
 The one that hasn’t yet begun and hasn’t occurred in…heck, I don’t even remember?